grantmcdermott/grantmcdermott.github.io/_posts/2017-05-30-rstudio-server-compute-engine.md

 ```
 > **Tip:** If you get an error message running the above commands, try re-running them without the "sudo" bit at the beginning.
 This stands for "[<b>su</b>peruser <b>do</b>](https://en.wikipedia.org/wiki/Sudo){:target="_blank"}", which invokes special user privileges as a security check, but may be redundant on your system.
 Clearly, if this applies to you, then you will need to do the same for any other commands invoking "sudo" for the rest of this tutorial.

-We'll go with Ubuntu 18.04 and set our zone to the U.S. west coast.
+I'll go with Ubuntu 18.04 and set my zone to the U.S. west coast, because that's closest to me (although it shouldn't really matter).

 > **Tip:** You can set the default zone in your local client so that you don't need to specify it every time.
 See [here](https://cloud.google.com/compute/docs/gcloud-compute/#set_default_zone_and_region_in_your_local_client){:target="_blank"}.